jwworth/jakeworth/content/blog/my-mental-models.md

 isn't necessarily good; you must consider good people who did not make it through the process.

-**Redundancy.** Also know as 'belt and suspenders' or 'two is one, one is none': avoid single points of failure.
-If users need emails, require them in the HTML, the JavaScript form, the API, and the database.
+**Redundancy.** Avoid single points of failure.
+If the customer model need an email address, require it in the HTML, the JavaScript form, the API, and the database.

 ### Conclusion